Master Career Track

 What brings me fulfilment?

-Within this lecture, you will first identify everything that defines you: your qualities, interests, experiences, values, passions, and hobbies.
-Also, you will brainstorm about your ‘dream job’, including your values, needs and wishes for the future - and although that might feel a bit uncomfortable, or even naive in the first place, you will learn the benefits of this exercise.
-Subsequently, you have the tools to start practicing how to talk to others about these qualities, interests, needs and ambitions as a first step towards the labour market.
-The lecture will be followed up by two homework assignments to put the theory into practice.
+In this lecture, you will reflect on what defines you—your qualities, interests, values, passions and hobbies—and explore your ‘dream job’ by considering your needs and wishes for the future.
+You’ll learn how to present these aspects to others as a first step toward the labor market.
+The session includes two homework assignments to apply the theory.
 Also, you can join the additional deep-dive workshop “Discover your competencies” if you want to explore the topic further.

 Lecture 2: Explore the labour market